 Classes are offered once monthly and are valued by the National Council for Behavioral Health at $170 per person.
 Thanks to funding from the Massachusetts Department of Mental Health (DMH), Advocates' CR-TTAC is offering MHFA for Public Safety to departments across the Commonwealth for FREE.

 To register for upcoming MHFA classes, please fill out this form and select mental health first aid for public safety.

 *Please note: MHFA trainings are currently being held in person.

 Katelyn A. Dehey, LMHC

-Katelyn received a Bachelor’s in Psychology from Northeastern University and has a dual Master’s in Forensic Psychology and Mental Health Counseling from Marymount University.
-She is a Licensed Mental Health Clinician and was certified to teach Mental Health First Aid in Spring 2018.
+Katelyn received a bachelor’s in Psychology from Northeastern University and has a dual master’s degree in Forensic Psychology and Mental Health Counseling from Marymount University.
+She is a Licensed Mental Health Counselor and was certified to teach Mental Health First Aid in Spring 2018.
 Currently Katelyn is the Manager for the Co-Response Training and Technical Assistance Center at Advocates.
 She is working to help cities and towns across the Commonwealth replicate the Jail Diversion Co-Response model.
-Prior to this, Katelyn worked for four years as a co-responding clinician on the 4-12 shift with the Framingham Police.
+Prior to this, Katelyn worked for four years as a Co-Responding Clinician on the 4-12 shift with the Framingham Police.
 Katelyn’s previous work experience includes behavioral management at the Italian Home School, case management in a Cambridge based supported housing program, psychopharmacology research at Massachusetts General Hospital, research with the City of Arlington’s Substance Abuse Bureau in VA, and substance abuse/mental health treatment at the Alexandria Adult Detention Center in VA.

 “I would recommend this course to others because it’s easy to forget that mental health issues are widespread and that, although every department has people we encounter often, they are not trying to be a nuisance, they are suffering.”